t04glovern/aws-s3-cat-images/README.md

 # These Cats Don't Exist

-Generating Cat images using StyleGAN
+Generating Cat images using StyleGAN on AWS SageMaker.
+Developing a simple and repeatable Data Science pipeline for Generative Adversarial Network outputs

 ![img/catgen](img/catgen.png)